cjdbarlow/Part-One/sodium.md

 Sodium is eliminated in:
-* Sweat
+* Sweat and GIT
+Obligatory and not amenable to regulation.
+  * Acclimatisation to hot environments improves the efficiency of sweating by reducing its tonicity, reducing sodium loss
 * GIT
 * Urine

-Sweat and GIT losses are obligatory and not amenable to regulation (although acclimatisation to hot environments improves the efficiency of sweating by reducing its tonicity).
-Therefore, elimination of sodium occurs primarily though the actions of the kidney, which is driven by **aldosterone**.
+Regulation of sodium is predominantly via adjusting renal elimination, and is mediated primarily by **aldosterone**.

 ###Urinary Elimination of Sodium
 Urinary elimination can be adjusted in two ways: